Daniel-Chin/Python_Lib/readme.md

 ## linked_file_list.py
 A double linked file list.
-A simple database solution, but highly scalable.
+A simple database solution, but highly scalable on systems that use hash map to store files.
 Each entry has a timestamp, and the list is sorted by time.
 Features:
 * Dynamic filename length, grows as the database grows.